Volatar/Group7-repo-projects/Playwright Lab Documentation/6 Playwright Page Object Model with Python .md

 The Page Object Model is a design pattern.

 ### Step 1
-The init function activates the properties of a class for search page.

-The self.search_term _input is a variable in the object that represents the search input element.

-The navigate function visits the website bing.com.

-The search function is going to receive text.
+The `__init__` function initializes the class with a specified page and creates `self.search_term_input` to represent the search input element.
+The `navigate` function directs the class to bing.com, while the search function uses `self.search_term_input` to fill in the provided text and simulate the Enter key press, forming efficient interaction with the search page.

 #### class SearchPage:
 ```py